PNNL-Comp-Mass-Spec/protein-coverage-summarizer/PeptideToProteinMapper/bin/README.md

 ## Program Syntax

 ```
+PeptideToProteinMapper.exe
-PeptideToProteinMapper.exe /I:PeptideInputFilePath /R:ProteinInputFilePath
+ /I:PeptideInputFilePath /R:ProteinInputFilePath
  [/O:OutputFolderName] [/P:ParameterFilePath] [/F:FileFormatCode]
  [/N:InspectParameterFilePath] [/G] [/H] [/K] [/A]
  [/L[:LogFilePath]] [/LogFolder:LogFolderPath] [/VerboseLog] [/Q]
 ```

 The input file path can contain the wildcard character *.
-If a wildcard is present, then the same protein input file path will be used for each of the peptide input files matched.
+If a wildcard is present, the same protein input file path will be used for each of the peptide input files matched.

 The output folder name is optional.
 If omitted, the output files will be created in the same folder as the input file.
 If included, then a subfolder is created with the name OutputFolderName.

 The parameter file path is optional.
 If included, it should point to a valid XML parameter file.

 Use /F to specify the peptide input file format code.
 Options are:
 * 0=Auto Determine: Treated as /F:1 unless name ends in _inspect.txt, then /F:3